panekopanko/impacket-command-generator/README.md

 # ♥ Panko's Impacket Command Generator ♥

-A cute pink web-based tool for generating impacket commands for Active Directory pentesting! 💜
+A cute little web-based tool for generating impacket commands for Active Directory pentesting! 💜

 Based on [Impacket](https://github.com/fortra/impacket) by Fortra - a collection of Python classes for working with network protocols.